 A character learns that they're adopted and doesn't take it very well.
 Maybe they feel they've been lied to or maybe they worry about not being a "real part of the family".
 Either way, their feelings towards their parents become sour due to the fact they're adopted.
 The reveal of "I Am Not Your Father" and cries of "You're Not My Father!" are extremely common in these sorts of situations.

-- Mitsumi from Pokémon: Diamond and Pearl Adventure! was raised by the Big Bad Cyrus.
-She was raised to be a very powerful and violent Pokemon trainer but took a HeelFace Turn prior to the series.
-She's disowned Team Galactic and considers herself on a Last-Name Basis with her adopted father.
+- Mitsumi from Pokémon: Diamond and Pearl Adventure! was raised by the Big Bad Cyrus. they were raised to be a very powerful and violent Pokemon trainer but took a HeelFace Turn prior to the series.
+They've disowned Team Galactic and consider themself on a Last-Name Basis with their adopted father.

 - In Revolutionary Girl Utena, Nanami, who has an incestuous crush on her older brother, is crushed and upset after her brother reveals that both of them are adopted.
 For some reason, the reveal that they are Not Blood Siblings ruins the magic for her, even though in anime-logic this usually makes their relationship more ok.
 The Not Blood Siblings aspect is further subverted when it turns out that they were adopted from the same family and are related.